The Employee Welfare Fund in Thailand: a new turning point for social protection

 Employee welfare fund in Thailand

-The employee welfare fund (EWF), or the employee provident fund in Thailand, complements this landscape by positioning itself as a specific intervention tool for employees who do not benefit from the protections offered by the PVD or who do not meet the conditions for receiving statutory redundancy pay.
-The EWF is mandatory for all companies with at least ten employees, whether permanent or temporary.
-It is a fund financed by joint contributions from employers and employees, with the rate increasing gradually from 2025 onwards.
-Unlike the PVD, it covers employees from their first day of work and without any seniority requirements.
-It is therefore particularly suited to workers in vulnerable situations or at the start of their contracts.
+The employee welfare fund (EWF), also known as the employee provident fund in Thailand, complements this framework by serving as a targeted protection mechanism for employees who do not benefit from the Provident Fund (PVD) or who do not qualify for statutory redundancy pay.
+The law requires all companies with at least ten employees, whether permanent or temporary, to participate in the EWF.
+Employers and employees jointly finance the fund, and the contribution rate will gradually increase starting in 2025.
+Unlike the PVD, the EWF covers employees from their first day of work and does not impose any seniority requirement.
+This structure makes the fund particularly suitable for workers in vulnerable situations or at the beginning of their contracts.

-Although the Universal Social Protection Fund provides basic coverage, the Employee Welfare Fund in Thailand offers additional financial security for eligible employees in the long term.
-The Employee Welfare Fund guarantees immediate minimum compensation for all other employees, particularly those in precarious situations.
-This compensation, calculated on the basis of accumulated employee and employer contributions plus interest, enables employees to leave their jobs with basic resources, even if they have no other acquired rights.
+Although the Universal Social Protection Fund provides basic coverage, the Employee Welfare Fund in Thailand strengthens long-term financial security for eligible employees.
+The fund guarantees immediate minimum compensation for other employees, especially those in precarious situations.
+The authorities calculate this compensation based on accumulated employee and employer contributions plus interest, which allows employees to leave their jobs with basic financial resources even if they hold no other acquired rights.

 Conclusion